fabien-ors/pyswigex/README.md

 ```sh
 python3 -m build
 ```
-Note: Then you can test your built package by installing it locally (before upload)

 ### Upload to TestPyPi:
 Each time you want to upload, you MUST upgrade the version in setup.cfg file!